-It is important to note that regardless of the outcome of a trade deal, these entries will have to be made.
+With a deal now in place UK retailers exporting to the EU have clear procedures they need to follow.
 To keep things moving as smoothly as possible we have been working closely with our partners to ensure we understand what information is required and that we can transmit it as cleanly and effectively as needed.

-The key to allowing Pro Carrier to manage a seamless transition, especially in the event of a no deal, is data.
-At Pro Carrier, we sending parcels all over the world every day so already have a wealth of knowledge with dealing with the complexities of cross border delivery.
+The key to allowing Pro Carrier to manage a seamless transition, is data.
+At Pro Carrier, we send parcels all over the world every day so already have a wealth of knowledge with dealing with the complexities of cross border delivery.

 If you have only ever delivered to the EU, here is how we can help: